Feature Flags: From Concept to Cultural Revolution

 I have opinions.
 Often, these opinions are strong; and, in most cases, these opinions are strongly held.
 But, they are just my opinions.
 In this book, I will speak with an air of authority because I believe deeply in what I am saying based on what I have seen: a team transformed.
 But, what I am saying is based on my own experience, context, and organizational constraints.
 What I say may not always apply perfectly to you and your situation.

 You are a discerning, creative person.
-You are here because you are enrolled in the work of building better products; of building more effective teams; and, of delivering more value to your customers.
+You are here because you're enrolled in the work of building better products; of building more effective teams; and, of delivering more value to your customers.
 Do not let that creativity take a back seat as you read this book.
-Be critical, but open; question my assertions, but do not dismiss them out of hand.
+Be critical, but open-minded; question my assertions, but do not dismiss them out of hand.

 This book does not represent an all-or-nothing approach to product development.
 But, I do believe that the more you take from this book, the more you will get.